 We are proud to serve the collaborative conflict resolution needs of the province.
 We are also proud to be a certified Living Wage Employer.

-We are seeking a full-time (35 hours/week) Informal Resolution Project Lead to work remotely.
+We are seeking a full-time (35 hours/week) Informal Resolution Project Manager to work remotely.

 Overview and Reporting

-The Informal Resolution Project Lead (the “IR Lead”) will manage a two-year project supporting employers in the trades to address sexual harassment and bullying of women and gender-diverse people through early, trauma-informed and non-adversarial conflict resolution processes.
+The Informal Resolution Project Manager (the “IR Manager) will manage a two-year project supporting employers in the trades to address sexual harassment and bullying of women and gender-diverse people through early, trauma-informed and non-adversarial conflict resolution processes.

-The IR Lead reports to the Executive Director and will coordinate with them in matters relating to strategy, project development and evaluation.
-As well, the IR Lead will be supported by an Advisory Committee comprised of individuals and organizational representatives with professional and lived experience relevant to the project.
+The IR Manager reports to the Executive Director and will coordinate with them in matters relating to strategy, project development and evaluation.
+As well, the IR Manager will be supported by an Advisory Committee comprised of individuals and organizational representatives with professional and lived experience relevant to the project.
+The IR Manager will also work with subject-matter experts in the development of materials related to the project.

 Specific Responsibilities

-The Lead will carry out the following responsibilities:
+The IR Manager will carry out the following responsibilities:

 Competencies